ikawrakow/ik_llama.cpp/github-data/discussions/316 - Mainline is now copying stuff from ik_llama.cpp.md

 👤 **JohannesGaessler** commented on **2025-04-07** at **07:59:15**

 For the record: Do you find it acceptable for people to read your code and to then submit a PR to llama.cpp/ggml with the same functionality?

+> 👤 **ikawrakow** replied on **2025-04-07** at **09:10:21**
+>
+> > For the record: Do you find it acceptable for people to read your code and to then submit a PR to llama.cpp/ggml with the same functionality?
+>
+> I addressed that above.
+But here it is again my perhaps wrong concept of how it should be:
+> * If you copy my code, you need to add a copyright notice as requested by the MIT license.
+> * If you reimplement what I have done here in your own way, you don't need to mention me or this repository.
+But if you were nice, you would still mention the original source/idea.
+Just like in many places in the ggml/llama.cpp code there are references to papers and/or other repositories.
+>
+> Now, also for the record, it isn't so that there aren't copyright notices in `ggml` "sprinkled around the code" as @ggerganov puts it.
+See for instance [this](https://github.com/ggml-org/ggml/blob/ab9ed73d40965d7e4b25a4adf2230b9a19bffbf9/src/ggml-cpu/ops.cpp#L4996) (and same notices in all other backends).
+I have this line in my fork as well in a completely [different place](https://github.com/ikawrakow/ik_llama.cpp/blob/a051f08b8f059fa10dd089d231b975291c122e9d/ggml/src/ggml.c#L16726), so it has been preserved over multiple code reorganizations (so, maintaining copyright notices in the source code as things are moved around is not quite as painful as claimed).
+You don't wonder why a Kawrakow copyright notice is so different from a Jeffrey Quesnelle and Bowen Peng copyright notice?

 > 👤 **JohannesGaessler** replied on **2025-04-07** at **10:41:05**
 >